 NBDC Business Resiliency Resources

-NBDC seeks to provide you the information you need right now to support you and your business.
-These Business Resiliency Resources have been reviewed by our consultants to assure that these resources may be helpful to you during this difficult time.
+The following curated resources have been reviewed by our consultants to assure that they may be helpful to you during this difficult time.

-Experienced business consultants are ready to provide one-on-one, confidential consulting during this ever-evolving situation.
-We are available to assist you by email, phone, or videoconferencing.
+NBDC experienced business consultants are ready to provide one-on-one, confidential consulting during this situation via email, phone, or videoconferencing.

 What can NBDC help with?